Underwater speed records: Submarines

-Torpedos
+Torpedoes

 The British Spearfish torpedo, designed to counter high-speed Russian submarines such as the Alfa class, is reputed to reach speeds in excess of 70 kn.
-The Russian VA-111 Shkva rocket-powered supercavitating torpedo is reportedly capable of speeds over 200 kn.
+The Russian VA-111 Shkval rocket-powered supercavitating torpedo is reportedly capable of speeds over 200 kn.
 The German press reported on an underwater anti-torpedo missile, formerly named Barracuda, allegedly capable of reaching 800 km/h.